 involve all family members to the extent possible; and

-be provided at times that accommodate family members’ schedules and needs.
+be provided at times and locations that accommodate family members’ schedules and needs.

 NA The organization does not provide services to children and youth.

 Examples: Times that accommodate family members’ schedules may include, for example, evenings and weekends.
-Times that accommodate family members’ needs may include other days and times that family members identify as challenging and need support navigating (e.g., meal time, nap time, vacation days).
+Times that accommodate family members’ needs may include other days and times that family members identify as challenging to navigate (e.g., meal time, nap time, vacation days).

+Locations that accommodate family members’ needs may include places where families are likely to frequent such as community centers, schools, primary care clinics, other community-based social service providers, or the family home.

 MHSU 5.05